SGH-SS/my-vite-project/README.md

 ## ⚡ Technical Architecture

-Built on a **high-frequency monolithic architecture** to minimize latency between inference and action.
+Built on a **high-frequency unified architecture** to minimize latency between inference and action.

 | Component | Technology Stack | Capability |
 | :--- | :--- | :--- |